maiaacademy/workshop-day-networking-avancado-azure/README.md

 3. On the **Create a Bastion** blade, on the **Review + Create** tab, ensure the validation passes, and select **Create**.
 The Bastion host will take about 15 minutes to provision.

-1. In the Azure portal, navigate to the **WGWEB1** VM and initiate a Bastion connection session to the WGWEB1 virtual machine by selecting Connect and Bastion.
+1. In the Azure portal, navigate to the **WGWEB1** VM and initiate a Bastion connection session to the WGWEB1 virtual machine by selecting Connect and Bastion, enter the following information:

+ - User name: demouser

+ - Password demo@pass123

 ## Exercise #06 - Configure Route Tables (15 minutes)